TvrboPro/TvrboMail/README.md

 If you run `gulp make --translations`, Gulp will create a folder for each language defined in `config.LANGUAGE_LIST` (`config.js`).

-Every folder constains an `index.html` file with template strings and `strings.json`.
+Each folder constains an `index.html` file with template strings and `strings.json`.
 This is where you need to translate the strings.

 	WARNING: If you have changed any of the strings.json file, it will be erased!

+Once you're done translating the JSON files, run `gulp translate` and the HTML file of each language folder will be translated.

 ### Live development